QuarkFr/PRPs-agentic-codex-CLI/README-for-DUMMIES.md

   - Run a command: `./cx prp-planning-create "Your idea here"`
 - Windows (PowerShell): use `./cx.ps1`
   - List: `./cx.ps1 --list`
-  - Run: `./cx.ps1 prp-planning-create "Your idea here"`
+  - Run: `./cx.ps1 /prp-planning-create "Your idea here"`

 ## What is This Thing?